sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 ---

 These assignments provided me with invaluable insights into essential AI algorithms and techniques, significantly enhancing my proficiency in artificial intelligence concepts and applications.

+## Assignment 3: Connect 4 with Alpha-Beta Pruning

+### Description:

+Assignment 3 focuses on game playing strategies, particularly the implementation of a player capable of making intelligent decisions in a game environment.
+The primary algorithm employed in this assignment is Alpha-Beta Pruning, a sophisticated technique for optimizing the search process in game trees.
+The player is designed to evaluate game states, predict opponent moves, and select optimal actions using iterative deepening search with Alpha-Beta Pruning.

+### Instructions:

+- Implemented a game-playing player using Alpha-Beta Pruning algorithm.
+- Designed the player to evaluate game states, predict opponent moves, and select optimal actions.
+- Incorporated iterative deepening search to progressively explore the game tree and optimize decision-making.

+For detailed instructions and setup guidelines, please refer to the [Assignment 3 README](assignment-3/README.md).

 GPT used for the creating of this file